dimanech/atom-fellowship/README.md

 ![Fellowship screencast](https://raw.github.com/dimanech/atom-fellowship/master/fellowship-screencast.gif)

-Atom plugin for operating with group of related files as single file (opening, switchin, closing).
+Atom plugin for operating with group of related files as single file (open, switch, close, create).
 You can open files in split view and easily navigate around all fellows.

 ## Features